Emmerdale: 2012–2021: Anniversary celebrations and events

 Emmerdale celebrated its 40th anniversary with its first-ever live episode on 17 October 2012.
 "Emmerdale Live" featured the death of Carl King (Tom Lister) and a live music festival with performances by Scouting for Girls and the Proclaimers as part of the anniversary celebrations.
 The story of Carl's death took the show into 2013, when Kate Oates replaced Blackburn as the new series producer.
 One of Oates' aims was to feature more of the village and rural countryside locations and to bring more "balance" to the show instead of focusing on "a few very high-profile stories".
 Major storylines during this period included a helicopter crash that killed Ruby Haswell (Alicya Eyo) and Val Pollard (Charlie Hardwick), and a multi-car pile-up.
 In 2016, Emmerdale was named Best British Soap for the first time at the British Soap Awards.

 In January 2019, ITV3 began airing episodes of Emmerdale from the beginning of the soap's inception.
 Billed Classic Emmerdale, ten sequential episodes have been broadcast weekly since.
+In 2018 Claire King reprised her iconic role as Kim Tate after almost twenty years away, for a "special week" of episodes.
+With King resuming the role permanently in 2019.
 In March 2019, an episode featuring an exclusively female cast and crew was aired in support of International Women's Day.
 Executive producer Jane Hudson said that the episode was "a great opportunity for Emmerdale to show the female talent we have both in front and behind the camera."
 In 2020, the production and filming of Emmerdale was suspended due to the COVID-19 pandemic.
 In order to prevent the programme from coming off air, the episodes shown per week were halved from six to three.
 They were later reduced to two episodes a week, but have since returned to the normal schedule.
 In September 2020, it was announced that there would be a "big autumn shake-up"; one of the changes included the casting of Paige Sandhu as Meena Jutla.
 She was later confirmed to be a serial killer and has been responsible for the murders of Leanna Cavanagh (Mimi Slinger), Andrea Tate (Anna Nightingale) and Ben Tucker (Simon Lennon).
 All of the actors involved expressed a decision to leave the soap and their exits were incorporated into Meena's serial killer arc, a storyline which has seen Sandhu awarded Best Villain at the 2021 Inside Soap Awards.

 On 12 October 2021, it was announced that Emmerdale would partake in a special crossover event involving multiple British soaps to promote the topic of climate change ahead of the 2021 United Nations Climate Change Conference.
 The event was first suggested by Emmerdales executive producer Jane Hudson.
 It was confirmed that a social media clip featuring two characters from Emmerdale would be discussed in Coronation Street, while Emmerdale itself would refer to events in Casualty.